fooval-shen/shenfh.github.io/about_en.md

 iOS Development Engineer

 * Responsible for the information the function of the module development and code maintenance
-* Responsible for the information and personal home page module performance optimization and code optimization
+* Responsible for the information and personal home page module performance optimization and code optimization.
+* Developed test cases using XCTest.

 **Xiamen Mei Qu Technology co., Ltd**